 Clay, Concrete, and Slate Tiles

-Orange-brown clay tiles on a home with stucco siding is virtually the default image of coastal living in Florida.
+Orange, brown, or Terra Cotta clay tiles on a home with stucco siding is virtually the default image of coastal living in Florida.
 Clay or ceramic tiles may come in other colors, are easily recycled and resistant to fire.

-There are two key differences though between the two.
-Clay tiles allow for more airflow, allowing the water barrier/underlayment to breath better.
+There are two key differences though between slate and concrete or clay tiles.
+Clay tiles allow for more airflow, allowing the water barrier/underlayment to breeze better.
 Secondly, the weight load from slate is significantly more than all other roofing materials.